makroxyz/yii2-admin/README.md

 ```

 To use menu manager (optional).
 Execute yii migration here:

 ```
 yii migrate --migrationPath=@mdm/admin/migrations
 ```

 If You use database (class 'yii\rbac\DbManager') to save rbac data.
 Execute yii migration here:

 ```
 yii migrate --migrationPath=@yii/rbac/migrations
 ```

+You need to set `authManager` component as 'yii\rbac\DbManager' for your console application.

 Customizing Controller
 ----------------------